-In May 2018, the Group rented an office building in Bangkok from Window Coverings Co., Ltd. A five-year lease contract was signed, in which the rental fee is determined based on the office rental rates in the neighbourhood.
+In May 2018, the Group rented an office building in Bangkok from Window Coverings Co., Ltd. A five year lease contract was signed, in which the rental fee is determined based on the office rental rates in the neighborhood.
 The total value of the contract was THB600 thousand.
-Rental expenses for the year ended December 31, 2018, amounted to \$120 thousand.
-There was no lease payable as of December 31, 2018.
-Upon adopting IFRS 16 on January 1, 2019, the Group recognized right-of-use assets and lease liabilities for \$499 thousand, respectively.
-As of December 31, 2019, the balance of lease liabilities amounted to \$404 thousand.
+As of December 31, 2020 and 2019, the balance of lease liabilities amounted to \$268 thousand and \$404 thousand, respectively.
+There were no interest expenses for the years then ended.